blog posts

 Figure 1

 An important point to consider about the redundancy of storage equipment is the architecture on which hard drives are configured.
-For example, flip-based redundancy costs a lot of money because you need a movement of the same volume to keep a synagogue of information for every purpose supposed to host communication.
-That’s why some companies use striping and RAID-5.
-In the above method, you need three or more drives.
-The above pattern is shown in Figure 2.
+For example, flip-based redundancy costs a lot of money because you need to move the same volume to keep a synagogue of information for every purpose supposed to host communication.

 Clustering servers